-I recollect a certain bivouac in the Augora patinas, for a few days' hunting, when I was suddenly seized with a botanical fit, in a culinary point of view, and I was determined to make the jungle subscribe something towards the dinner.
-To my delight I discovered some plants which, from the appearance of their leaves, I knew were a species of wild yam; they grew in a ravine on the swampy soil of a sluggish spring, and the ground being loose, I soon grubbed them up and found a most satisfactory quantity of yams about the size of large potatoes; -not bad things for dinner.
-Accordingly they were soon transferred to the pot.
-Elk steaks, and an Irish stew, the latter to be made of elk chops, onions, and the prized yams; this was the bill of fare expected.
-But, misericordia! what a change came over the yams when boiled; they turned a horrible slate colour, and looked like imitations of their former selves in lead wishing to be first, it was then, I confess, that the thought just crossed my mind that Benton should make the experiment, but, repenting at the same moment, I punished myself by eating a very little one on the spot.
+I recollect a certain bivouac in the Augora patinas for a few days' hunting, when I was suddenly seized with a botanical fit in a culinary point of view, and I was determined to make the jungle subscribe something toward the dinner.
+To my delight, I discovered some plants which, from the appearance of their leaves, I knew were a species of wild yam; they grew in a ravine on the swampy soil of a sluggish spring, and the ground being loose, I soon grubbed them up and found a most satisfactory quantity of yams about the size of large potatoes-not bad things for dinner.
+Accordingly, they were soon transferred to the pot.
+Elk steaks and an Irish stew, the latter to be made of elk chops, onions and the prized yams; this was the bill of fare expected.
+But, misericordia! what a change came over the yams when boiled! they turned a beautiful slate color, and looked like imitations of their former selves in lead.

+Their appearance was uncommonly bad, certainly.
+There were three of us to feed upon them, viz., Palliser, my huntsman Benton and myself.
+No one wishing to be first, it was then, I confess, that the thought just crossed my mind that Benton should make the experiment, but, repenting at the same moment, I punished myself by eating a very little one on the spot.
 Benton, who was blessed with a huge appetite, picked out a big one.
-Greedy fellow to choose the largest! but, n'importe, it brought its punishment.
+Greedy fellow, to choose the largest ! but, n'importe, it brought its punishment.